dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3798: Information blending may blur truth and fiction lines.
+### T3798: Fusion of information and entertainment blurs fact and fiction.

 |Support|
 |---|